 Local authorities in England do not have a duty to secure accommodation for all homeless people.
-Those who approach an authority for help who are deemed to be homeless but not in priority need, may find themselves sleeping rough.
 Rough sleepers are one of the most vulnerable groups in society; studies have found strong correlations between homelessness and a multiplicity, and increased severity, of both physical and mental health conditions.
 Rough sleepers are over 9 times more likely to commit suicide than the general population; on average rough sleepers die at age 47 (age 43 for women).

 Successive Governments have put in place initiatives to tackle rough sleeping.
 The Rough Sleepers Initiative operated between 1990 and 1999 until it was replaced by Labour’s Homelessness Action Programme.
 Over the years some ambitious targets have been set; for example, Labour set a target in 1999 to achieve a two thirds reduction in rough sleeping by 2002.
 No One Left Out (Labour, 2008) set a target of ending rough sleeping “once and for all” by 2012.